ortovy/AdvProg-milestone2/README.md

 we have a lot of ways defining a graph and a lot of algorithms to search with, because of the generic behaviour of the project we will be able to expand our project easily to every need we want.

 **********************
+#clientHandler interface
+this interface will help us manage all the different types of clients we will encounter in the project. this interface will help us maintain single responsibility and open/close. the client handler will recieve a protocol and work with it. for exemple: finding paths in matrix's, and reversing a string. each client handler will also have a server type
+**********************
+-serial server-
+a serial server will be handled one client at a time, -parallel server- parallel server can handle multiple clients at a time via multithreading. each time we open a client handler we will inject it a server type. for exemple: if we will want the client handler to work with one client at a time we will inject serial server,
+**********************
 #searchable interface
 searchable interface will help us generalize graphes.